Did you notice it?

 The Facebook Ads Manager is a Swiss-army knife that allows you to create & manage ads, study analytics and gain insights into your audience.

-In order to provide value to a specific audience, you need to have a good understanding of who your potential customers are and what they value.
+To provide value to a specific audience, you need to understand who your potential customers are and what they value.

 How to Research your Audience and Create your Buyers Persona

-I see many e-commerce business owners who invest heavily in their prospecting before having a strong grasp of who their potential customers are.
-With the extensive targeting options on Facebook Ads, it’s easy to fall in the pitfall of targeting the wrong person.
+I see many e-commerce business owners investing heavily in their prospecting before having a solid grasp of their potential customers.
+With the extensive targeting options on Facebook Ads, it’s easy to fall into the pitfall of targeting the wrong person.

 The answer to avoiding this pitfall is simple.
 Research, research, research.
 This is where you leverage the power of Facebook’s Audience Insight Tool.